gomorpheus/morpheus-apidoc/source/includes/_instances.md

 --------- | ------- | -----------
-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load name | null | Filter by name phrase | null | Filter by wildcard search of name and description instanceType | null | Filter by instance type code lastUpdated | null | Date filter, restricts query to only load instances updated  timestamp is more recent or equal to the date specified createdBy | null | Filter by Created By (User) ID.
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load name |  | Filter by name phrase |  | Filter by wildcard search of name and description instanceType |  | Filter by instance type code lastUpdated |  | Date filter, restricts query to only load instances updated  timestamp is more recent or equal to the date specified createdBy |  | Filter by Created By (User) ID.
 Accepts multiple values.

 ## Get a Specific Instance